babak8564/pass-manager/README.md

-# Welcome to streamlit
+# Welcome to Password Manager

-This is the app you get when you run `streamlit hello`, extracted as its own app.
+This is the app you can mange your important passwords securly anywhere.

 Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️